davidliamwalsh/weatherAPP/README.md

-# weatherAPP
+# react-app
-creating the popular weather app for API practice
+front-end for rails app